 Artisans in crisis

 Moradabad, India is renowned for its brass artistry and has carved a niche for its enchanting brass work across the world.
 Like many other artforms, this artistic tradition has been passed down through generations.
-Currently, more than half of the city’s populace of 700,000 people are engaged in the traditional brass handicrafts industry for their livelihoods.
+Currently, more than half of the city’s population of 700,000 people are engaged in the traditional brass handicrafts industry for their livelihoods.

-But this industry has long been plagued with inequitable practices that cripple the artisans; low wages, exploitation by exporters, and the need to self-financing expensive raw materials to complete orders.
+But this industry has long been plagued with inequitable practices that cripple the artisans; low wages, exploitation by exporters, and the need to self-finance expensive raw materials to complete orders.
 In the process, many fall victim to bad debt and shop closure.
 Left with few options, they must diversify beyond Moradabad’s signature brass crafts.

 Artisan’s livelihoods are endangered as the heritage of brass handicrafts fades.